Sandinista National Liberation Front: Precursor to Revolution (1933–1961)

 The second U.S. intervention in Nicaragua ended when Juan Bautista Sacasa of the Liberal Party won the elections.
-By 1 January 1933 there wasn't a single US soldier left on Nicaraguan soil, however in 1930 the US had formed a group for national security known as the National Guard.
-The National Guard remained after the exit of the U.S. under the leadership of Anastasio Somoza Garcia who was supported by the U.S. On 21 February 1934, Somoza, using the National Guard, assassinated Sandino who opposed and fought against US intervention.
-This was the first act of a series that Somoza, with help from the U.S., would take that would culminate in his election as president in 1936.
-The result of his election was the start of the U.S. sponsored dictatorship of the Somoza family.
+By 1 January 1933 there wasn't a single US soldier left on Nicaraguan soil; however, in 1930, the US had formed a group for national security known as the National Guard.
+The National Guard remained after the exit of the U.S. under the leadership of Anastasio Somoza Garcia who was supported by the US.
+On 21 February 1934, Somoza, using the National Guard, assassinated Sandino, who opposed and fought against US intervention.
+This was the first act of a series that Somoza, with help from the US, would take, that would culminate in his election as president in 1936.
+The result of his election was the start of the US-sponsored dictatorship of the Somoza family.

 During the 1960s, leftist ideas began spreading worldwide, sparking independence movements in different colonial territories.
 On 1 January 1959 in Havana, Cuban revolutionaries fought against dictator Fulgencio Batista.
 In Algeria the Algerian National Liberation Front was founded to fight against French colonial control.
-In Nicaragua, different movements that opposed the Somoza dynasty began to unite, forming the Nicaraguan National Liberation Front which would later be renamed the Sandinista National Liberation Front.
+In Nicaragua, different movements that opposed the Somoza dynasty began to unite, forming the Nicaraguan National Liberation Front, which would later be renamed the Sandinista National Liberation Front.

 The economic situation of Nicaragua in the mid-20th century had deteriorated as the prices of agricultural exports such as cotton and coffee dropped.
-Politically, the conservative party of Nicaragua split and one of the factions, the Zancudos, began collaborating with the Somoza regime.
+Politically, the conservative party of Nicaragua split, and one of the factions, the Zancudos, began collaborating with the Somoza regime.

 Anastasio Somoza Garcia was assassinated by poet Rigoberto Lopez Perez in 1956.

 In 1957 Carlos Fonseca Amador, Silvio Mayorga, Tomás Borge, Oswaldo Madriz y Heriberto Carrillo formed the first cell of the Nicaraguan Revolutionary Committee who identified with the issues of the proletariat.
 Later that October, the Mexican cell was formed with members such as Edén Pastora Gómez, Juan José Ordóñez, Roger Hernández, Porfirio Molina y Pedro José Martínez Alvarado.